wahoo14/Amazon_Purchasing_History/README.txt

 Dependencies:
+Written in Python 3.7, includes Pandas and Selenium Libraries

 To run this program, you must have the Chrome web browser installed on your computer, as well as a chrome driver.
 Chrome is available here: https://www.google.com/chrome/